-The intent of this solicitation and any resultant Agreement is to obtain Miscellaneous Heavy Equipment (Feller Bunchers, Mulcher/Masticators, Road Graders, and Skidders) for use on a local, Regional and Nationwide basis.
-The Contractor is responsible for all equipment, materials, supplies, transportation, lodging, trained/certified personnel, and supervision and management of those personnel, necessary to meet or exceed the Agreement specifications.
-The resources may be used on fire suppression and all-hazard incidents.
+The intent of this solicitation and any resultant Agreement is to obtain generic resources as identified in D.2 for use on a local, regional and nationwide basis.
+The Contractor is responsible for all equipment, materials, supplies, transportation, personnel necessary to meet or exceed the Agreement specifications.
+The resources may be used in the protection of lands, to include but not be limited to, fire suppression and all-hazard incidents.
 The Incident Commander or responsible Government Representative is authorized to administer the technical aspects of this agreement.